 You can share a Narrative that you own with any set of people you choose, or with all KBase users.
 To share a Narrative, click the “share” button near the top right of the page.
 You will see the people you have already shared with (right now, only you).

 If you want to share your Narrative with everyone, you can click the “make public” link near the top of the sharing panel.
 If you only want to share it with a few people, you can type their name or username into the “share with” box.
 Once you have typed something that matches a name in the KBase user database, the person’s full name will appear.
 Click the down arrow to the right of the “share with” box to assign permissions to that user–you can allow them only to view your Narrative, to edit it, or to edit and share it.

-For example, suppose you want to share your Narrative with Meghan.
-When you start typing her name in the “share with” text box, a list of users that match will appear:
+For example, suppose you want to share your Narrative with kbasehelp so that KBase staff can help you troubleshoot it.
+You can start typing any part of the username or real name and a list of users that match will appear:

-When you’re done, click the Share button again to close the Share panel.
+When you’re done sharing, click the x to close the Share panel.

 You can change the access permissions at any time by clicking the Share button again.
 The up/down arrows next to each user’s permissions let you change the permissions.

-Note that unless you alert Meghan that you have shared something with her, she will not notice until she happens to see your shared Narrative in her “Narratives that have been shared with you” tab or click on your name in her collaborator list.
+Note that unless you alert another user that you have shared a Narrative with them, they will not notice until they happen to see your shared Narrative in their “Narratives that have been shared with you” tab or click on your name in her collaborator list.
 In the future, the Narrative Interface will alert you to new Narratives that have been shared with you.